-Suggested solutions a Micro size company (<10 people):
+Suggested solutions for a Micro size company (<10 people):

 - Extended Google Docs sheet shared with the office staff;

-- Using completion module in accounting and inventory software, ex.
-Sybiekt GT or ERP Optima XL.
+- Using completion modules in accounting and inventory software, ex.
+Sybiekt GT or Optima XL.

 - Production addition to accounting and inventory system targeting inventory planning, ex.
 MRPeasy.

-- Suggested solutions an Average size company (25-50 people):
+Suggested solutions for an Average size company (25-50 people):

-- If you wish to keep your present accounting system: advanced production planning and registration system integrated with Optima / Subiekt, ex.
-Qcadoo.com (from about 1 400 zł PLN per month + implementation).
+- If you wish to keep your present accounting system: advanced production planning and registration system integrated with Optima / Subject, ex.
+Qcadoo.com (from about 367 $ per month + implementation).

-- If you wish to implement an accounting system from the beginning: simple integrated system with ERP, or RHO Modus funcionality.
+- If you wish to implement an accounting system from the beginning: a simple integrated system with enterprise resource planning or RHO Modus functionality.

-- If you estimate, that your company will grow fast: wit’s worth to consider investing in complex tools offering cloud storage such as ERP-s.
+- If you estimate that your company will grow fast, consider investing in complex tools offering cloud storage such as ERP-s.

-(production management software – MES, ERP system and so on)
+Production management software – MES, ERP systems and so on

-We have to make an exeption here, because there were numerous situations, when a company spent 50 – 200 ths. dollars on ERP system, only to discover later, that it doesn’t reach to a production hall!
+We have to make an exception here because there were numerous situations when a company spent 50 – 200 thousand dollars on an enterprise resource planning system, only to discover later, that it didn’t reach a production floor!

 1. Accounting and inventory software with additions

-Perhaps you already use it in your company.
-The best known on Polish market is Comarch Optima, which gradually had been more and more expensive, and suddenly became an ERP Optima (it’s an ERP only by name 😉 ) and Insert Subiekt GT, which is a good value for money.
-Both programs can be recommended, although neither of them is a masterpiece nor is a flop.
-What’s important they are going to move to a cloud – which might generate future problems.
+Perhaps you have already this kind of production app in your company.
+The Polish market’s best known is Comarch Optima, which gradually has become more and more expensive, and suddenly became an ERP Optima (it’s an enterprise resource planning only by name 😉 ) and Inserted Subiekt GT, which is a good value for money.
+Both applications can be recommended, although neither is a masterpiece nor a flop.
+What’s important they are going to move to a cloud and become cloud ERP manufacturing software – which might generate future problems.

-The basic functions of accounting and inventory software are:
+The primary functions of accounting and inventory software are:

 - Sales (which is everything connected with issuing invoices);

-- Orders (which means accepting Client’s order and making a product reservation in the warehouse);
+- Orders (which means accepting the Client’s order and making a product reservation in the warehouse);

 - Stock (states, WZ / PZ, also very often orders from providers);